ska-telescope/developer.skatelescope.org/src/development/cplusplus-codeguide.rst

 What To Do With Namespaces
 """"""""""""""""""""""""""
-The structure follows the namespaces.
-We have defined a *top* and a *nested* namespace and the directory structure follows this structure.
+The directory structure follows the namespaces.
+We have defined a *top* and a *nested* namespace and the directory structure follows in kind.
 This allows code to be grouped together easily by namespace.
-Also the installation assumes this structure also.
+Also the installation assumes this structure.
 Therefore headers are included using their full namespaces.
 This avoids pollution of the install tree.

 .. warning:: we have not decided yet whether all projects should have a top-level SKA namespace